 Recognizing the critical need for mental health support, FirstNet proudly sponsored the Wellness Center within the training facility.
 This dedicated space offers wellness programming, on-site counseling and other mental health services for police officers, firefighters and the public safety community.

-First responders show bravery and courage every day to keep our communities safe, but it often comes with personal sacrifices and emotional burdens.
+First responders demonstrate bravery, often running toward danger to keep our communities safe.
+This service often comes with personal sacrifices and emotional burdens.
 Mental health support is critical for all, especially for the public safety community, with first responders experiencing higher rates of depression, post-traumatic stress, burnout, anxiety and other issues compared to the general population.1

 “Supporting the mental health and wellness of first responders is essential.
 Facing daily challenges and high-stress situations, they deserve the best care to keep them healthy both in and outside the line of duty.
 Sponsored by AT&T and FirstNet, this Wellness Center is a vital resource designed to provide that support.
 Together, we are building a safer, stronger and healthier Atlanta.” — Atlanta Police Chief Darin Schierbaum